geerlingguy/raspberry-pi-dramble/README.md

 A cluster of servers, in my hand, at the presentation.
 With blinking LEDs!

+## Official Site

+You can browse more information about _geerlingguy_'s Dramble on [http://www.pidramble.com/](http://www.pidramble.com/).
+This website is actually running on the Rasbperry Pi Dramble cluster pictured above!

 ## Specs

   - 24 ARMv7 CPU Cores